Composer Usage Tips

 }

-See Composer Documentation for exactly how to configure this behavior.
+See the Composer documentation for details on how to configure this behavior.

 Calling Commands

-You can call your own custom commands and scripts through Composer as if they were native Composer commands.
-Scripts located in
+You can call your own predefined commands and scripts via Composer as if they were native Composer commands.
+For scripts located in the vendor/bin directory, you don't need to specify this path.

 {